-CCHS Interrogation, Interview, Search, and Seizure Procedures
+CCHS Interrogation, Interview, Search, and Seizure Procedures a violation of Board and/or district policies, school r --- -- --

 Student Isolation: The student will be isolated from peers along with their belongings.
 The isolation will be supervised by a staff member of student's choice if available and/or camera.